jeffTheItGuy/chainmesh/docs/README.md

 ## API Reference

-The BlockMesh Admin API is documented via OpenAPI 3.0.
+The ChainMesh Admin API is documented via OpenAPI 3.0.
 See [`backend/api/openapi.yaml`](../../backend/api/openapi.yaml) for the raw specification.

 ---